Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 Operational Risk Quantification

-Quantifies operational risk through FAIR-based scenario analysis applied to business processes, Basel III Event Type categories, internal loss data, and process controls.
-Supports RCSA, ICAAP narrative, management reporting, and operational risk capital impact analysis.
+Quantifies operational risk through a proprietary scenario-based quantitative methodology — event frequency, vulnerability, and loss magnitude via Monte Carlo simulation — applied to business processes, Basel III Event Type categories, internal loss data, and process controls.
+Supports RCSA, ICAAP narrative, management reporting, and management materiality analysis for operational risk.

 Basel III OR CRD IV Quantitative RCSA ICAAP Solvency II